A Bright Future for the Church in America

 The Tiny Remnant of Devout Catholic Families

 Based on our research, including reviews of decades worth of polling bolstered by professional interaction with thousands of Catholics, we estimate that fewer than five percent of Catholics in the United States believe and practice what the Church teaches as the Church herself teaches it in accord with Sacred Tradition.
 This tiny minority makes up a minority of the twenty percent of baptized Catholics who still regularly attend Sunday Mass.
-These statistics can vary greatly depending on the diocese and parish, but of the roughly fifteen million Catholic families in the United States, we estimate that there remain only 150,000 families raising children under the age of eighteen who live in accord with the magisterial teachings of the Church—or a handful of families or fewer per parish.
+These statistics can vary greatly depending on the diocese and parish, but of the approximately fifteen million Catholic families in the United States, we estimate that there are roughly 200,000 families raising children under the age of eighteen who live in accord with the magisterial teachings of the Church—or a handful of families or fewer per parish.
 These families consider being devoutly Catholic the unparalleled purpose of life.
+These families will never abandon the true Faith.

 The Next Two Generations

-Pope John Paul II was elected in 1978 and over the next three decades installed virtually all of the hundreds of current, more faithful American bishops as old-guard liberals retired or died.
+Pope John Paul II was elected in 1978 and over the next three decades installed dozens of more faithful American bishops as old-guard liberals retired or died.
 An achingly slow and often painful reform of seminaries began.
 His wildly popular Theology of the Body is just one example of how the Church responded effectively to modern intellectual and cultural attacks on families.
 A master marketer, he introduced powerful concepts and pithy phrases such as "the New Evangelization" and "the Culture of Life" into the worldwide Catholic lexicon, while personally evangelizing every corner of the earth, including a special focus on reaching young Catholics through biennial World Youth Days.
 Additionally, he embraced the Internet, reformed the Code of Canon Law (not always effectively, according to some faithful critics, especially in the area of dealing with abusive priests), and introduced the supremely successful Catechism of the Catholic Church, which continues to be an invaluable resource for faithful Catholics.

 The new Catechism's impact cannot be underestimated.
 For the first time in decades Catholic teaching was clear, detailed, annotated, and issued from an unimpeachable source.
 It became more problematic for liberal pastors and educators to frustrate initiatives by faithful Catholics by flatly denying what the Church actually teaches (an alarmingly common tactic).